|

 Centre for Mathematical Modelling and Flow Analysis

-under the guidance of Dr. David Ingram.
+under the guidance of Prof. David Ingram.

 My thesis is available for download here.